Nitesh-thapliyal/Nitesh-thapliyal/README.md

     "Tranee at IIEC RISE",
   ],
   Acheivement: [
-    "Top performer in Hactoberfest organised by Crio.do", "Contributed to the open-source community by creating MicroByte on AWS High Availability Architecture and Hadoop Cluster" ],
+    "Top performer in Hactoberfest organised by Crio.do" ],
    Skills: [
     "Leadership", "Team Building", "Decision Making",